ahmdsr/colabnotes/README.md

 # colabnotes

-Everyone can collaborate
+made with ai
+it works tho i promise

-made with ai, but it works, have fun with it
+have fun with it